-In the Orangeville community, Ryan has been running the Orangeville District Secondary School’s Jazz band for 15 plus years.
-He teaches privately and performs regularly at local fundraising efforts.
+In the Orangeville community Ryan has been leading Orangeville District Secondary School’s Jazz Band now for 17 plus years.
+He teaches privately and is a regular performer at local fundraising efforts.
 Ryan is the Artistic Director of the Orangeville Jazz Society, instructing and creating opportunities for young (and not so young) musicians to perform and hone their Jazz skills in an ensemble setting.
-In 2011 he humbly accepted the ‘Arts Educator of the Year’ award at the Mayor’s Breakfast for the Arts, and was the recipient of the Dufferin Youth Festival of the Arts Volunteerism award in 2015.
+In 2011 he was recognized as the ‘Arts Educator of the Year’ award at the Mayor’s Breakfast for the Arts, and was the recipient of the Dufferin Youth Festival of the Arts Volunteerism award in 2015.

-Performance wise, Ryan consistently surrounds himself with exceptional talent.
-He’s been involved with coordinating everything from duos to Big Bands for the Festival’s February Fundraiser, and has had the pleasure of sitting in with ensembles like The Café Ole and The Heavyweights Brass Band.
+Performance wise, Ryan has consistently surrounded himself with exceptional talent.
+He’s been involved with coordinating everything from duos to Big Bands for the Festival’s February Fundraiser.
 Ryan has shared the Festival Main Stage with; Mike Malone and Kevin Turcotte on trumpet and flugelhorn, Juno Award winning and internationally renowned saxophonists Pat Labarbera, PJ Perry and Alex Dean, Pianist Joe Sealey, Lorne Lofsky (guitar), Bassists Pat Collins and Brandi Disterheft, and drummer extraordinaire Barry Elmes.